IBM/istio101/workshop/exercise-7/README.md

 ## Mutual authentication with Transport Layer Security (mTLS)

-Istio can secure the communication between microservices without requiring app code changes.
+Istio can secure the communication between microservices without requiring application code changes.
 Security is provided by authenticating and encrypting communication paths within the cluster.
 This is becoming a common security and compliance requirement.
-Delegating communication security to Istio (as opposed to implementing TLS in each microservice), ensures that your app will be deployed with consistent and manageable security policies.
+Delegating communication security to Istio (as opposed to implementing TLS in each microservice), ensures that your application will be deployed with consistent and manageable security policies.

-Istio Auth is an optional part of Istio's control plane components.
-When enabled, it provides each Envoy sidecar proxy with a strong (cryptographic) identity, in the form of certificates.
+Istio Citadel is an optional part of Istio's control plane components.
+When enabled, it provides each Envoy sidecar proxy with a strong (cryptographic) identity, in the form of a certificate.
-Identity is based on the microservice's the service account and is independent of its specific network location, such as cluster or current IP address.
+Identity is based on the microservice's service account and is independent of its specific network location, such as cluster or current IP address.
-Envoys then use these certificates to identify each other and establish an authenticated and encrypted communication channel between them.
+Envoys then use the certificates to identify each other and establish an authenticated and encrypted communication channel between them.

-Istio Auth is responsible for:
+Citadel is responsible for:

 * Providing each service with an identity representing its role.